Momentum Squeezed State Realized via Optimal Filtering in Optomechanics: Implications for Gravity-Induced Entanglement: Momentum squeezing

-where we defined $\zeta = 2\gamma_m(2n_\text{th} + 1)/\omega_m + \xi$.
-When the above choice of $\theta$ is adopted, one finds not only that the momentum variance is always smaller than the position variance, $V_{pp} < V_{qq}$, but also that momentum squeezing, $V_{pp} < 1$, occurs when the thermal noise is not significant.
-In contrast, when the contribution of thermal noise is not small, no momentum squeezing is observed, as will be demonstrated below.
+For this choice of $\theta$, one finds not only that the momentum variance is always smaller than the position variance, $V_{pp} < V_{qq}$, but also that genuine momentum squeezing, $V_{pp} < 1$, occurs when the thermal noise contribution is sufficiently small, as illustrated in Fig.~\ref{thermal-noise}.
+In Fig.~\ref{thermal-noise}, the colored region corresponds to $V_{pp}<1$, while the blue curve marks the boundary $V_{pp}=1$.
+In contrast, when thermal noise becomes non-negligible, momentum squeezing is no longer observed.

-Figure~\ref{VppContour} presents the contour plot of $V_{pp}$ in the $(\Delta/\kappa,\,\theta)$ plane, where the remaining parameters are the same as those given in the caption of Fig.~\ref{SqqSpp}.
-The red solid curve corresponds to the relation in Eq.~(\ref{deftheta}).
-When the homodyne angle specified by Eq.~(\ref{deftheta}) is chosen, momentum squeezing appears depending on the thermal noise level and the parameter $\xi$, as illustrated in Fig.~\ref{thermal-noise}.
-In Fig.~\ref{thermal-noise}, the colored region satisfies $V_{pp} < 1$, while the blue curve marks the boundary $V_{pp} = 1$.
-Notably, substantial momentum squeezing on the order of $V_{pp} \sim 0.1$ can be achieved for certain combinations of these parameters.
+Fig.~\ref{VppContour} presents a contour plot of $V_{pp}$ in the $(\Delta/\kappa,\,\theta)$ plane, with all remaining parameters chosen to be identical to those listed in the caption of Fig.~\ref{SqqSpp}.
+The colored region indicates the parameter regime in which $V_{pp}<1$, namely, where momentum squeezing occurs.
+The red solid curve corresponds to the relation given in Eq.~\eqref{deftheta}, while the red dashed curve represents the zero-measurement-rate condition, $\lambda_\theta=0$, given by $\theta=\alpha$.
+It is evident that the red solid curve precisely overlaps with the region where momentum squeezing is observed.
+This clearly indicates that the condition for achieving momentum squeezing is equivalent to minimizing the ratio $\omega_\theta/\omega_m$.
+The zero-measurement-rate condition corresponds to a regime in which the measurement outcomes contain no information about the mirror position.
+In this case, the mechanical state cannot be conditioned on the measurement record.

-The emergence of momentum squeezing under the condition $\omega_\theta \ll \omega_m$ can be understood by examining the quantum estimation in the Fourier domain.
-The conditional spectra given by Eqs.~(\ref{spectrumqq}) and (\ref{spectrumpp}) exhibit a peak at $\omega_\theta$, which represents the effective frequency of the estimated state.
-When $\omega_\theta \ll \omega_m$, the Wiener-filtered estimate of the mirror behaves as an \textit{effectively free particle}.
-In quantum mechanics, it is well known that the momentum of a free particle can be measured without disturbing the system —a property referred to as quantum non-demolition (QND).
-By analogy, we speculate that in the present system the momentum can be estimated with higher precision than the position.
+The emergence of momentum squeezing under the condition $\omega_\theta\ll\omega_m$ can be understood by examining the quantum estimation problem in the Fourier domain.
+The conditional spectral density exhibits a peak at $\omega_\theta$, which represents the effective resonance frequency of the estimated state (see Fig.~\ref{SqqSpp}).
+When $\omega_\theta\ll\omega_m$, the Wiener-filtered estimate of the mirror behaves as an \emph{effectively free particle}.
+In quantum mechanics, it is well known that the momentum of a free particle can be measured without disturbing the system, a property known as quantum non-demolition (QND).
+By analogy, we infer that, in the present system, the momentum can be estimated with higher precision than the position.